History of Sligo: Labour movement and strikes

-Trade unions were successful in the early 1900s and flourished between the years 1910 to 1914.
+Trade unions were successful in the early 1900s and flourished between the years 1910 and 1914.
 In 1911 the ITGWU began organising workers in the town into a unified bloc after the Sligo Trades Council invited Walter Carpenter to speak.
 So successful was this that Sligo workers won a major strike in 1912, and won again in 1913 when employers tried to break the unions, resulting in the 1913 Sligo Dock strike.
 Other achievements of the Trades Council included a 50% pay rise for Corporation workers, victory in a cabinetmakers strike, better conditions for women workers, bakers and tailors.
 By 1914 it was acknowledged by the county Inspector that the “ITGWU was in complete control of the docks”.
 Sligo Corporation was also almost entirely made up of Labour candidates in 1913 and 1914 and an ITGWU councillor was elected mayor.
 Sligo Traded Council had been active since 1895.